Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Introduction

 At last, this randomized construction framework enables us to derive a quantitative enumeration result.
-For a \(k\)-uniform \(n\)-vertex hypergraph \(H\) with minimum codegree \(\delta_{k-1}(H)\ge\delta n\) for some \(\delta > 1/2\), several results have established that \(H\) contains at least \((\varepsilon n)^{\frac{k-1}{k}n}\) perfect matchings; see, for example, \cite{glock2021counting, kang2024perfect, pham2022toolkit}.
-The current best known result, due to Ferber, Hardiman and Mond \cite{ferber2023counting}, proves the number of perfect matchings in such \(H\) is at least \(\Phi(K_n^k)\cdot \left(\frac{1}{2}+o(1)\right)^{n/k}\), where \(\Phi(K_n^k)\) is the number of perfect matchings in the complete \(k\)-graph on \(n\) vertices.
-In this paper, we obtain a similar counting result under the weaker degree condition \(\delta >1/k\): either \(H\) contains no perfect matching, or it contains many of them.
+For perfect matchings, most existing results focus on the codegree case $\ell = k-1$.
+For a \(k\)-uniform $n$-vertex hypergraph $H$ with minimum codegree \(\delta_{k-1}(H)\ge \delta n\) for some \(\delta>1/2\), several works show that \(H\) contains at least $(\varepsilon n)^{\frac{k-1}{k}n}$ perfect matchings; see, for example, \cite{glock2021counting, kang2024perfect, pham2022toolkit}.
+The current best result, due to Ferber, Hardiman and Mond \cite{ferber2023counting}, proves the number of perfect matchings in such \(H\) is asymptotically close to that in the complete $k$-graph up to a multiplicative factor $\left(\frac{1}{2}+o(1)\right)^{n/k}$.
+Subsequent work \cite{kwan2026counting} extended such asymptotic counting results to minimum \(\ell\)-degree conditions for \(\ell\ge k/2\), under degree assumptions guaranteeing the existence of a perfect matching.
+Our framework further yields a counting result for perfect matchings.
+In particular, we show that even under the significantly weaker degree condition $\delta_{\ell}(H)\ge (c^*_{k,\ell}+\gamma)\binom{n-\ell}{k-\ell}$, corresponding to the perfect fractional matching threshold \(c^*_{k,\ell}\), either \(H\) contains no perfect matching, or it contains many of them.
 We note that our result is optimal up to the value of $\varepsilon$.